 - Mauna Kea.
 There are restrictions for driving up to the top of Mauna Kea – the tallest peak on the Big Islan.
-To make things easier we recommend booking this Mauna Kea Summit and Stars Small-Group Adventure Tour that provides transportation in a luxury van.
+To make things easier I recommend booking this Mauna Kea Summit and Stars Small-Group Adventure Tour that provides transportation in a luxury van.

 - Papakōlea Beach.
 Due to the fragile environment, it is illegal to drive all the way to the Papakōlea green sand beach.
 To reach this beach you will need to park your car and hike the 5.6 mile long Papakolea Green Sand Beach Trail.